 Diane Murza graduated from the University of Saskatchewan with a Bachelor of Science degree in Physical Therapy in 1997.
-Diane has taken numerous post-graduate courses and has a particular interest in the Integrated Systems Model (ISM).
-This holistic model of care has given her a deeper understanding of complex connections between body parts and how pain may originate from a source other than where it presents.
+She has taken numerous post-graduate

-Through myofascial techniques, joint mobilization, detailed postural re-education, and core/movement retraining, Diane helps clients of all walks of life discover more functional and pain-free living.
-Diane Murza is currently completing certification in Gunn IMS dry needling and is excited to offer this treatment to her clients this summer.
+Through a fusion of myofascial techniques, joint mobilization, dry needling, postural re-education, and core/movement retraining, Diane helps clients of all walks of life discover more functional and pain-free living.
+Diane speaks French fluently.